jamesroutley/routley.io/recipes/starters.md

 stock.
 Bring to boil and simmer for 15 mins.
 Roughly blend with a stick blender.
 Add lemon juice before serving.

-## Notes on salads

 ## Chicken liver pate

 This needs to be made ahead, making it a good starter for a dinner party.
-Pates need fat in them for the texture, duck and geese store fat in their livers.
-Chickens don't so we can add in butter ourselves.
+Pates need fat in them for the texture.
+Duck and geese store fat in their livers.
+Chickens don't, so we need to add it in the form of butter ourselves.

 - 400g chicken livers
 - 2 shallots, finely chopped